cohesity/cohesity_sdk/cohesity_sdk/docs/KeystoneApi.md

 )

-body = CreateKeystoneRequest() # CreateKeystoneRequest | Specifies the paremters to create a Keystone configuration.
+body = Keystone() # Keystone | Specifies the paremters to create a Keystone configuration.

 # example passing only required values which don't have defaults set
 try: